MartinPacker/Db2-DDF-Analysis-Tool/README.md

     DSN=<HLQ>.<QUAL2>.PMSERV.CTL(DDFIDSYM)

-This member is the DFSORT Symbols deck that the build job and reporting jobs will use to map the flat files created by BUILDDB.
+This member is the SORT Symbols deck that the build job and reporting jobs will use to map the flat files created by BUILDDB.

 ## Use

+In use there are two distinct phases:

+1. Building the flat file database from raw SMF 101 records.
+1. Reporting.

+### Building The Database

+You probably want to build the database more than just on a one-off basis.

 Once you've established the BUILDDB job works you can modify it so the SORTIN points to an appropriate source.
 Likewise you can modify the OUTFIL data sets to point to appropriate targets.

+**Note:** If you have turned on Db2's Accounting Trace Compression you will need to decompress the records before passing them to the database build job.

+### Reporting

 Reporting jobs, obviously need to point to the right "database" input data sets.

 Note again the need to use the edited name for `DSN=<HLQ>.<QUAL2>.PMSERV.CTL(DDFIDSYM)` to map the database data sets.

 **Pro Tip:** You can concatenate your own symbols deck after this symbols file.
 Generally I use inline symbols, but you can "harden" them in a file of your own.

+You will need to allocate a report data set.
+It should be a PDS(E) with a LRECL of at least 4096 and a RECFM of VB.

+Here's a sample JCL step to allocate the reporting data set.

+    //ALDDFRPT EXEC PGM=IEFBR14
+    //REPORT   DD DISP=(NEW,CATLG),
+    //            SPACE=(CYL,(50,50,20)),UNIT=<UNIT>,
+    //            DCB=(RECFM=VB,BLKSIZE=0,LRECL=4096),
+    //            DSN=<HLQ>.<QUAL2>.DDF.REPORTS

+If you follow the above naming convention sample reporting jobs should be able to allocate it, writing the reports to its members.